General traveller leaflet

 Work with well-cleaned kitchen materials and use clean tea, hand and dish towels.

-In (sub)tropical countries, it is often hot and humid.
+In (sub)tropical countries it is often hot and humid.
 In this environment, your skin is more sensitive to

 inflammations.
 It is important to clean small wounds as well.
 This can be done with lukewarm drinking water.

-Be careful what you eat and drink.
-Food - especially raw food - is often not safe.
-Therefore, do not eat raw meat,
+Food (especially raw) is often not safe.
+Therefore, do not eat raw meat, raw fish or shellfish.
+This

-raw fish or shellfish.
-This also applies to raw milk or milk products.
+also applies to raw milk or milk products.
+Food spoils faster at higher temperatures so make sure

-Boiled tap water is safe to drink.
-Water can be purified with a water filter.
+boiled tap water is safe to drink.

 Chemicals such as iodine or chlorine can also be used.
 These are available in

 outdoor sports shops.
 Iodine and chlorine kill bacteria, viruses and, to a lesser extent, parasites.
-Caution:
+Caution,

 Diarrhoea

-Keep drinking enough.
-Drink two to three litres of fluid a day, for example mineral water, tea or
+to use.
+However, it is important to keep drinking enough.
+Drink two to three litres of fluid per

-antimalarial drugs or the contraceptive pill.
+reduce the effect of other drugs, such as antimalarial drugs or the contraceptive pill.

-means according to the instructions for use.
+these means according to the instructions for use.

 Consult a doctor in case of:

-- diarrhoea with fever higher than 39 degrees;
+- diarrhoea with fever higher than 38.5 degrees;

 - diarrhoea with blood and/or mucus;

-- diarrhoea lasting more than 3 days.
+- diarrhoea lasting more than 3 days (more likely for children, people with diabetes, people with

 Mosquitoes and insects

-transmits stings during the day.
-Other insects such as ticks and sandflies can also transmit diseases
+Other insects such as ticks and sandflies can also transmit diseases.
+Insect bites

 Some measures against mosquito and insect bites are:

-• On uncovered body parts, use an insect-repellent lotion or spray containing DEET.
+favourite puncture sites for insects. - On uncovered body parts, use an insect-repellent lotion or spray containing DEET.
 In

-the leaflet 'Mosquito repellent when travelling' you will find information on how to use it.
+the leaflet ‘Mosquito repellent when travelling’ you will find information on how to use it. - Keep in mind that mosquitoes are not always immediately visible so use preventively

-• Sleep in an air-conditioned room, this will protect you from mosquitoes while you sleep
+- Sleep in an air-conditioned room, this will protect you from mosquitoes while you sleep.

 Sunbathing and swimming